 One common source of emotional infidelity is social media.

 Platforms like Facebook or Instagram allows people to connect with old classmates, boyfriends/girlfriends, and even casual acquaintances that can manifest into personal conversations through direct messages.

 When spouses begin devoting time to these relationships whether in person or online they are taking time away from their marriages.

 While emotional affairs are not grounds for an at-fault divorce in Fort Mill & Greenville, SC, they can certainly lead to a breakdown in the marriage.

 Contact Our Fort Mill & Greenville Family Law Attorneys At David Martin Law Group.

-If you believe your spouse is being unfaithful in any capacity, and have questions about what divorce would mean to your family, contact our Fort Mill family law attorneys at the David W. Martin Law Group at (803) 548-2468 to schedule a free consultation to learn more about your legal options.
+If you believe your spouse is being unfaithful in any capacity, and have questions about what divorce would mean to your family, contact our Fort Mill family law attorneys at the David W. Martin Law Group at (803) 548-2468 to schedule a consultation to learn more about your legal options.